How Much Money Do You Need to Start Investing?

 Taxes on profits

 Let’s now turn to the other kind of tax you might pay on ASX shares: capital gains tax (CGT).
-CGT is only payable if you sell your ASX shares.
+CGT is payable only if you sell your ASX shares.
 If you haven’t sold any of these shares to date, then you won’t have a tax bill, even if the shares have gone up by 1,000%.
 Simple.

 However, if you do decide to sell some of your shares, you will have to pay CGT on the profit you’ve made (not the whole invested amount).
 That amount is simply added to your income tax bill at the end of the year.